sharklang/sharklang/SyntaxAndControlsExamples.md

  - comment in code is the real documentation, together with clean explicit code, and so comment is made part of the language and is mandatory
  - it is propagated to the generated java or C code, which is more complex, but kept as readable as possible still
  - link to requirements is mandatory with the from statement
- - max size is compared to the default values
+ - precision, min and max sizes are compared to the default values on the fly and not only used automatically when creating or serializing objects then in the other DSL languages
  - expressions are checked against expected data types (boolean for contraints, decalred type for default values)
  - expressions are checked to control if operators are compatible with the variable or constants data types
  - the constraint with the name of the entity (here #CashAccount) can only refer to fields of this entity and no other entities